ffenix113/zigbee_home/README.md

 This project needs nRF Connect SDK version 2.5.0.
 Other versions are not yet tested.

+### Licenses
+This project uses information from ZBOSS SDK, license for which can be found in `zboss_license.txt`.

 ### References
 * nRF Connect SDK
 * * [Download page](https://www.nordicsemi.com/Products/Development-software/nRF-Connect-SDK)